bruceravel/BLA-XANES/doc/exp/rixs.rst

-The command using the :program:`bla` program is very similar to the the command for computing a singole XES spectrum.
+The command using the :program:`bla` program is very similar to the command for computing a single XES spectrum.
 Instead of specifying the image to process, all images in the sequence are iterated over.